The Unknown Soldier (1955 film): Legacy

-Since 2000, Yle has broadcast the film every year on the Independence Day of Finland (December 6).
-In 2015, the movie was moved to Yle Teema, away from its usual slot on either Yle TV1 or Yle TV2.
+Since 2000, Yle has broadcast the film every year on the Independence Day of Finland (6 December).
+In 2015, it was moved to Yle Teema, away from its usual slot on either Yle TV1 or Yle TV2.

-In 1985, with Väinö Linna's approval, Rauni Mollberg directed a remake.
+In 1985, with Väinö Linna's approval, Rauni Mollberg directed a new adaptation in color.
 This film follows the novel more closely but also features obvious visual nods to the 1955 version.

-A new film version, directed by Aku Louhimies came out in 2017, made its television premiere on the Independence Day of Finland (December 6) in 2021.
+The latest adaptation, directed by Aku Louhimies, came out in 2017.
+The film made its television premiere on the Independence Day of Finland (6 December) in 2021.